GVourvachakis/ComputerVisionProject/README.md

-# Project Description:
+# Project Description
 The provided code is part of a Computer Vision project focusing on Image Recognition.
 The primary goal of this project is to accurately classify objects in images using pre-trained machine learning models.
 The code leverages the ImageAI library's capabilities for image classification.
 In particular, the MobileNetV2 model is utilized for this purpose.

-# Functionalities:
+# Functionalities

 ## Image Classification:
 The project's main functionality is to classify images into various categories or labels.
 Given an input image and a pre-trained MobileNetV2 model, the code predicts the most probable labels for the objects present in the image.
 The top predictions are displayed along with their corresponding probabilities.